-- General TSIS Management Component was established for the management and administration of the Traffic Records Coordinating Committee (TRCC), and to provide for functions that are common to all other components (such as the administration of Quality Control).
-It is not intended to usurp the management authority of any of the agencies that are involved in the support of operation of the TSIS in serving its coordinating function. - Crash Component includes the total 100% roll-out and subsequent upgrades to eCrash, further integration of GIS capabilities into eCrash and CARE, the generation of an updated Crash Facts Book, and the development of the Automated Dashboards for Visualization Analysis and Coordinated Enforcement (ADVANCE) to produce a more effective interface to deliver CARE-generated information.
-This anticipates a second version of eCrash to be developed based on the most recent MMUCC specifications, the availability of automated location systems, and feedback as to improvements needed to make the eCrash data entry system more effective as well as data quality improvements.
-Longer term plans call for a system to allow the public to report potential crash incidents, the development of a centralized (enterprise) CARE system, the completion of the advanced collision diagramming system, and the development of software that will enable the generation of hotspots based on GIS coordinates. - Vehicle Component plans include the development and roll-out of an electronically readable vehicle registration card and a statewide distribution network that will make vehicle information immediately available to all consumers of these data in the state, including the LETS system.
+- General TSIS Management Component was established for the management and administration of the Traffic Records Coordinating Committee (TRCC), and to provide for administration functions that are common to all other components (such as the development of the TSIS Strategic Plan).
+Its function is one of communication, and as such, it is not intended to usurp the management authority of any of the agencies that are involved in the support or operation of the TSIS in serving its coordinating purpose. - Crash Component includes such projects as the total 100% roll-out and subsequent upgrades to eCrash, further integration of GIS capabilities into eCrash and CARE, the generation of an updated Crash Facts Book, and the development of the Automated Dashboards for Visualization Analysis and Coordinated Enforcement (ADVANCE), and other projects to produce a more effective interface to deliver CARE-generated information.
+This anticipates subsequent versions of eCrash to be developed based on the most recent MMUCC specifications, data requirements of Advanced Driver Assistance Systems (ADAS), the availability of automated location systems, and feedback as to improvements needed to make the eCrash data entry system itself more effective.
+Examples of longer term plans that have not yet been initiated call for a system to allow the public to report potential crash incidents, the development of a centralized (enterprise) CARE system, and the development of software that will enable the generation of hotspots based on GIS coordinates. - Vehicle Component plans include the development and roll-out of an electronically readable vehicle registration card and a statewide distribution network that will make vehicle information immediately available to all agencies authorized to access these data in the state, e.g., via the extremely successful Law Enforcement Tactical System (LETS) system.
 Other projects call for an online insurance verification system (OVIS), and the development of the data infrastructure to support crash avoidance and ultimately driverless vehicles.
-A number of projects are specified, all of which have the commonality of transforming all of the current systems to a higher level of technology.
-Projects are anticipated in the future to address data needs regarding safety issues of autonomous vehicles (AVs). - Driver Component calls for more effective driver licensing information (including pictures) to be distributed to the field through the extremely successful Law Enforcement Tactical System (LETS) that was implemented well over a decade ago.
-This will require a more effective Driver History database, which will be updated automatically by eCrash and eCite, to be available to officers in the field via an upgraded new version of the Mobile Officer's Virtual Environment (MOVE) system, which is the umbrella portal system that encompasses all of the mobile applications available to law enforcement.
-It will also entail PI&E projects that will address drivers transitioning to vehicles with advanced crash prevention systems.
-Finally, a study has been proposed to identify methods by which driver and other records can be protected against fraudulent uses. - Roadway Component involves a wide diversity of projects in support of the State's Interactive Highway Safety Design Manual (IHSDM), Highway Safety Manual (HSM), and Safety Analyst (SA) initiatives (IHSDM/HSM/SA).
-The primary focus of plans in this component is to continue to develop and populate a repository of the Model Inventory of Roadway Elements (MIRE) for both state and local routes.
+A number of projects are specified, all of which have the commonality of transforming the current systems to a higher level of technology.
+Future projects are anticipated to address data needs regarding safety issues of autonomous vehicles (AVs). - Driver Component calls for more effective driver licensing information (including pictures) to be distributed to the field through LETS.
+This will require a more effective Driver History database, which will be updated automatically by eCrash and eCite, to be available to officers in the field via an upgraded new version of the Mobile Officer's Virtual Environment (MOVE) system, which is the umbrella portal system that encompasses all of the mobile applications available to law enforcement in the field.
+It will also entail the information support of PI&E projects that will assist drivers transitioning to vehicles with Advanced Driver Assistance Systems (ADAS). - Roadway Component involves a wide diversity of projects in support of the State's Interactive Highway Safety Design Manual (IHSDM), Highway Safety Manual (HSM), and Safety Analyst (SA) initiatives (IHSDM/HSM/SA).
+A primary focus of plans in this component is to continue to develop and populate a repository of the Model Inventory of Roadway Elements (MIRE) for both state and local routes.
 Ultimately this database will be used in the integration of roadway features into CARE, and the integration of Crash Modification Factors (CMFs) into the Cost-benefit Optimization for the Reduction of Roadway Environment Caused Tragedies (CORRECT) system using the facilities of the CMF Clearinghouse.
-To effectively locate crashes on the roadway, the plan is for ALDOT to complete their various GIS projects so that the results can be integrated into eCrash and used by CARE to fully employ its GIS displays capabilities.
+To effectively locate crashes on the roadway, the plan is for ALDOT to complete their various GIS projects so that the results can be integrated into all relevant systems and used by CARE to fully employ its GIS display capabilities.